 Patent ductus arteriosus (PDA) is a persistent opening between the two major blood vessels leading from the heart.
-The opening, called the ductus arteriosus, is a normal part of a baby's circulatory system before birth that usually closes shortly after birth.
-If it remains open, however, it's called a patent ductus arteriosus.
+The opening (ductus arteriosus) is a normal part of a baby's circulatory system in the womb that usually closes shortly after birth.
+If it remains open, it's called a patent ductus arteriosus.

 A small patent ductus arteriosus often doesn't cause problems and might never need treatment.
 However, a large patent ductus arteriosus left untreated can allow poorly oxygenated blood to flow in the wrong direction, weakening the heart muscle and causing heart failure and other complications.